kevinsuedmersen/neural_networks_from_scratch/theory/MLP_theory.md

 [^3]: During one epoch, all training examples have been forward- and backward propagated through the network.
 Usually, neural networks will need many (50-100) of such epochs to accurately predict the target values.
 Notice, that during each epoch, $S$​ gradient descent update steps are performed.

 Note that, before updating the weights and biases of each layer, we must have calculated the errors of *all* layers beforehand.
 Calculating the gradients and updating the weights and biases for each layer simultaneously will yield incorrect gradients, because in BP2.1 and BP2.2, we can see that the error of layer $l$ is also a function of the weights in layer $l+1$.
-So, if you were to calculate the error of layer $l+1$ and then immediately update the weights in layer $l+1$, you will get a wrong error for layer $l$ in t.
+So, if you were to calculate the error of layer $l+1$ and then immediately update the weights in layer $l+1$, you will get a wrong error for layer $l$ in the next iteration.
 To get the correct errors of each layer, you need to keep the weights fixed.
 Only after having calculated the errors of each layer, you may update the weights and biases.

-# Loss and activation Functions

-In this section, we will show equations for the forward and backward pass of all loss and activation functions which we want to implement.

-## Loss functions
+# Loss functions

 This section will show how all relevant loss functions and their gradients $\nabla L (\textbf{a}^L) = \frac{\partial L}{\partial \textbf{a}^L}$, which are needed as an interim quantity to initialize the error at the output layer (see BP1.1 and BP1.2).

-### Categorical Crossentropy
+## Categorical Crossentropy

 Recall from (15) that
 $$